African Reference Alphabet: 1978 proposals

 The letters presented in the Annex 1 of the 1978 Niamey meeting report are slightly different from the ones presented on page 34 (page 32 in the French version) which omitted the hooktop-z but included two apostrophe-like letters (for ʔ and ʕ).
-Five of the letters were written with a subscript dot instead of a subscript dash as in the English version (ḍ ḥ ṣ ṭ and ẓ).
+Five of the letters were written with a subscript dot instead of an underline as in the English version (namely ḍ ḥ ṣ ṭ and ẓ).
 The French and English sets are otherwise identical.